20% to remember

 NP-Complete

-• are NP and at the same time they are NP-Hard (because NP-Hard problem can be outside of NP class)
+• are NP and at the same time they are NP-Hard (because NP-Hard problems can be outside of NP class)

 • definition: